MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

    ![Rule summary](../images/wpa/tutorials/07-summary-of-five.png)

-**Step 6: Review and edit the rule** - Confirm the list of exclusions retains the meetings that you want to keep and excludes the ones that you don't want in your analysis.
+6. **Review and edit the rule** - Confirm the list of exclusions retains the meetings that you want to keep and excludes the ones that you don't want in your analysis.
 If you want to change the settings of an exclusion, select the **Edit** (pencil) icon to re-open and edit it.
 For example, you could re-open the long-meetings exclusion to change the threshold from 8 hours to 6.

      **Reminder:** While making edits to an exclusion, if you change the default filter value after you designate exceptions, the exceptions will be lost.

-**Step 7: Publish or save the rule** - After you have finished editing, select **Update**.
+7. **Publish or save the rule** - After you have finished editing, select **Update**.
 Workplace Analytics re-calculates the meeting-exclusion rule.
 After it finishes, if you have no more edits, scroll to the bottom of the summary page and select **Publish**.
 If you want to return later to make more edits, do not select **Publish**; rather, select **Save as draft**.

      >[!Important]
      > * Your exclusion rule is not saved by default.
 It is saved only when you select **Publish** or **Save as draft**.